Dutch Oven Whole Chicken & Potatoes

 As for the vegetables, you can really use whatever you’d like.
 I included some of my favorites in the recipe, like mushrooms, carrots, and sweet potatoes.
 But you can use anything from russet potatoes, to Yukon gold, or even mini potatoes.
 This is the perfect recipe to use up that bag of potatoes you haven’t finished yet.
 You can also throw in any leftover root vegetables you have here, like turnips or parsnips.

 These vegetables are going to release some water while they’re cooking, along with the chicken.
 Which means that while the chicken is roasting on top, they’re sitting on the bottom marinating in a beautiful broth of chicken juices and spices.
 They turn out so incredibly soft and flavorful, I could just eat a bowl of these veggies and be completely satisfied!
+I might even throw together some of these gluten free buttermilk biscuits!

 So get ready to set this on the table to the oooohs and ahhhhs of your guests.
 Pour a glass of wine, and enjoy your conquest of the dutch oven whole chicken.